 I also write about web accessibility which is more than just a trend – it’s something that every web developer should be aware of.

 If you learn well through listening or just want something fun and educational in your headphones during your workouts, the officehours.fm podcast is for you.

 It’s a show focused on the business of WordPress (although it’s often geeky).
 Together, my guests and I help other independent WordPress developers and designers like you grow business skills.

-If you prefer a more structured learning experience, I have a variety of WordPress video courses at Lynda.com.
+If you prefer a more structured learning experience, I have a variety of WordPress video courses at Lynda.com and LinkedIn Learning.
 If you already have a Lynda.com subscription, you’re good to go.
 If not, here’s a free 10-day trial that’s enough time to take the course(s) that most interest you.